What We Do

 In 2002 the operational timeline for ESD was significantly expanded when the Black Rock City Department of Public Works (DPW) realized the value in having on-site occupational health and emergency resources to support its crew as they built the city.
 The ESD service timeline was expanded from the week before and after the event to approximately six weeks on either side of the event.

 As playa operations ramp up, ESD resources grow to support the size of the Burning Man staff and volunteers working to build Black Rock City.
+ESD operates at full capacity in the ten days surrounding event week, with maximum staffing and oversight, a fully functional field hospital, Rampart, and robust fire, hazardous materials, and technical rescue teams.
 Once the event is over the process is the same but in reverse—until ESD only has two to three medical staff remaining to support the playa restoration team.